Level 3 – Animal Management

 Note: we run year-round including Bank Holidays, not term time only.
 Students can take 28 days pre-booked holiday each academic year.

-4 GCSEs including English, Maths and Science at grade 4 / C or above.
+For the first year: 4 GCSEs including English, Maths and Science at grade 4 / C or above.
 OR Level 2 Animal Care Diploma at overall Merit grade with a distinction in the Biology unit, as well as Maths & English at passing grade.

-Plus independent study skills are required to work at this level.
+Independent study skills are required to work at this level.
 All students need to be enthusiastic, complete a successful interview, plus attend every day of a hands-on trial week.

 What careers could this lead to?